The Sunday Sauce (7 recipes!)

 • It was also for family members who traveled afar to spend one day with grandparents, uncles, aunts, and cousins.

-• Plus, Sunday was a day to relax, and enjoy time together as a family while sharing a meal.
+• Plus, Sunday was a day to relax and enjoy time together as a family while sharing a meal.

 • Sunday, traditionally was also the day they preferred to make dinner “earlier” than usual, simply because they did not want anyone to get home late at night, knowing they had to go to work or school the next morning.

+Here are 8 delicious recipes for Sunday Sauces we love to make again and again.
 All of them are our family’s authentic recipes for the Sunday Sauce (tried and true).

 So take your pick!
 And in time, try each one and tell us your favorite!